 Your dentists and specialists would discuss your medical history with you.
 You must disclose your complete medical history to the doctors involved in the plant procedure.
 They should be informed of any medication you are on.
 Also, notify your dentist if you have a history of heart disease or any orthopaedic implants.

 Your dental specialists will draft a step-by-step treatment plan for you.
 The plan will vary if you need more than one implant.

 You will be prescribed medications after the surgery or before, in some cases.
 You would need to take antibiotics to minimize the risk of infection.
-Your doctors will discuss anesthesia options as well.
-Local anesthesia is recommended, though some patients may require sedation.
+Your doctors will discuss anaesthesia options as well.
+Local anaesthesia is recommended, though some patients may require sedation.

 Before surgery, or during, your dentist or specialist would start the procedure by removing damaged teeth, if necessary.
 In some cases, the specialist will determine if you require bone grafts to support the implant.
 If so, it would be done before the implant surgery.

 When all this is done, the implant surgery will begin.
 It will be performed at an outpatient clinic by a specialist surgeon.
 You will be given a numbing agent (anaesthesia) to prevent any pain.

 The surgery involves the dental specialist cutting through the gum to expose the jawbone.
 Then the surgeon would drill into your jawbone to place the implant.